Trolling of actress Zaira Wasim reminds young Kashmiris of the limits of their social freedoms

 The abuse began a few months ago, soon after images began to appear on Facebook of 16-year-old Kashmiri actor Zaira Wasim with her hair trimmed, as she prepared for a role as a young wrestler in the Aamir Khan starrer Dangal.
 Internet trolls in the conservative Kashmir valley, where Islamic militants in the early 1990s forced cinema halls to shut, questioned the teenager’s moral character for acting in a hit film.

-The trolling grew stronger on late Saturday evening, after pictures were released of the teenaged actress meeting with Chief Minister Mehbooba Mufti.
+The trolling grew stronger on late Saturday evening, after pictures were released of the teenaged actress meeting with Chief Minister Mehbooba Mufti, who described her as a “Kashmiri role model”.

 “Cursed girl”, declared one Instagram user from the Valley.
 Added another, “Payi se trath” – may you get hit by lightning.

-Hoping to calm the abusers down, Wasim on Monday posted a public “confession/apology”, as she described it, on Facebook, copying a screenshot to Instagram.
-But this only fuelled the controversy, as her message was picked up by news websites and television channels.
+Hoping to calm down the abusers, Wasim on Monday posted a public “confession/apology”, as she described it, on Facebook, copying a screenshot to Instagram. “...I want everyone, especially the young, to know that there are real role models out there whether they be in this time or history.” she wrote.
+“To even consider me as a role model would be disgracing them and their disgrace would be our disgrace.”

+However, this only fuelled the controversy, as her message was picked up by news websites and television channels.

 Within hours, Wasim deleted her post and issued another message asking the media not to “blow this out of proportion”.
-She had written: “Regarding my last post, I have no idea why this has become such a big issue.
+She wrote: “Regarding my last post, I have no idea why this has become such a big issue.
 I just wanted to make sure that I did not hurt anyone’s feelings and all of a sudden it has been turned into national news.”
 Shortly after, this message was deleted, too.

 A stark reminder